jeungsook/cs135/exercises/exercise9.md

 - You MUST use the file Mrs. Misch provides
 - All of the code you write (except to cout your information) goes between the brackets of the user-defined functions
 - Write algorithms for your programs before you jump into them

+### Due Date Passed

+Common mistakes I saw were:

+- Not checking both the height and width of the rectangle.
+If either one or the other is < 2, then the message should have been displayed
+- Not printing out the triangle with the “right” justification (pun intended)